 5. Chelyabinsk - 27 applications

-Participants are tasked with developing innovative web solutions for:
+Participants will have to develop innovative web solutions for:

 · Planning the construction of a lunar base at the South Pole of the Moon